-You are responsible for paying any Deductibles and Co-Share Amounts.
-The Deductibles and Co-Share will be applied to the Out-of-Pocket Maximum.
+You are responsible for paying any Deductibles, Copayment Amounts, and Co-Share Amounts.
 You may be required to pay for limited or non-covered services.
 No claim forms are required.

 Managed Health Care - Non-Network Benefits

 If you choose Non-Network Providers, only Non-Network Benefits will be available.
 If you go to a Provider outside the Network, benefits will be paid at the Non-Network Benefits level.
 If you choose a health care Provider outside the Network, you may have to submit claims for the services provided.